 Your main priority when packing for any trip, but especially for an ecotourist centric trip involving lots of time spent outdoors, is bringing clothes suitable for the weather.
-Prior to leaving on your trip, do some research about the average temperature and rainfall in the area you’ll be traveling while you’ll be there.
+Prior to leaving on your trip, do some research about the average temperature and rainfall in the area you’ll be travelling while you’ll be there.
 For example, in my current trip through Southeast Asia, temperatures are always hot, and I can expect a good deal of rain.
 Therefore, I brought mostly t-shirts, shorts, and a rain jacket.
-This type of preparation will not only allow you to make the best clothing choices possible, but also helps to formulate an idea of how much room you’ll have in your bag.
+This type of preparation will not only allow you to make the best clothing choices possible but also helps to formulate an idea of how much room you’ll have in your bag.
 Speaking of which…

 What Type of Bag?

 For many people, what type of bag they bring is entirely dependent on what they already have available at their home.
-However, if you’ll be doing predominantly ecotourism related activities during your journey, or plan on traveling for a long time, consider purchasing a large hiking backpack.
-This will be much easier to handle than a wheeled or carry suitcase, especially on rough terrain.
+However, if you’ll be doing predominantly ecotourism related activities during your journey, or plan on travelling for a long time, consider purchasing a large hiking backpack.
+This will be much easier to handle than a wheeled or carry a suitcase, especially on rough terrain.

 How Much Clothing?